Ooouch1/FlapCPEnum/README.md

 Enumeration of single vertex crease pattern with unit angle of 360/n degrees using parallel processing.
 It works well on a supercomputer.

+The subject is the same as my paper "Efficient enumeration of flat-foldable single vertex crease patterns", Koji Ouchi and Ryuhei Uehara, IEICE Transactions on Information and Systems, E102-D(3):416–422, 2019.
+ However, the algorithm is updated so that it performs better with parallel processing.

 ## Required environment

 If you use Windows: